-Non-Pharmacological Intervention: Mr. Jones’ Case
+Non-Pharmacological Approaches in Patient Care: Mr. Jones’ Case Study

 In this discussion post, it is important to explain the reasons for selecting the medication to treat community-acquired pneumonia (CAP) in Mr. Jones, a 65-year-old male with a 30-year history of smoking.
 CAP is an infectious disease that is observed in patients who become infected in their communities in contrast to hospital-acquired pneumonia (Moran, Rothman, & Volturo, 2013).
 The clinical problem is that CAP is characterized by an infection of the pulmonary parenchyma, and this disease can lead to mortality in older patients and persons with comorbidities.
 Mr. Jones’s age and history of chronic renal failure are risk factors in this case.
 Therefore, clinical goals are to cope with symptoms of CAP, to predict complications associated with CAP, and to predict complications associated with the renal system’s functioning.